Oliwia Woś

-Oliwia Woś (born 15 August 1999) is a Polish professional footballer who plays as a defender for German club 1.
-FC Nürnberg and the Poland national team.
+Oliwia Woś (born 15 August 1999) is a Polish professional footballer who plays as a defender for Women's Super League 2 club Bristol City and the Poland national team.

-Woś has played in America, Germany and Switzerland, and was named in the Poland squad for the UEFA Women's Euro 2025.
+Woś has played in America, Germany, Switzerland and England, and was named in the Poland squad for the UEFA Women's Euro 2025.

 College career

-Woś was a regular player for Indiana Hoosers, being named to the Big Ten Preseason Honors List in 2019 and the All-Big Ten Second Team during the 2020–21 season.
+Woś was a regular player for Indiana Hoosiers, being named to the Big Ten Preseason Honors List in 2019 and the All-Big Ten Second Team during the 2020–21 season.
 During the 2020–21 season, she played every single minute and assisted twice.

-Career
+Club career

 Born in the Opole region, Woś was raised in Germany.
 She has dual Polish-German citizenship, though chose to represent Poland.
 Woś started her career as a youth at FSV Witten.

 Woś joined Herforder SV in 2016.
 She made her league debut for the club against Turbine Potsdam's reserves.
 Woś made 21 league appearances and scored 1 goal during her time for the club.

-In 2022, Woś was announced at FC Zürich Frauen on a two year contract.
+In 2022, Woś was announced at FC Zürich Frauen on a two-year contract.
 She won the 2022–23 Swiss Women's Super League with the club, playing in 14 league matches.
 During her time with the club, she played in the UEFA Women's Champions League, making three appearances.

-On 26 June 2024, Woś was announced at FC Basel on a two year contract.
+On 26 June 2024, Woś was announced at FC Basel on a two-year contract.

 On 10 June 2025, Woś was announced at 1.
 FC Nürnberg.
 She was signed after scoring 5 goals and assisting 3 times in 25 matches for FC Basel.

+On 3 February 2026, Woś signed with Bristol City for an undisclosed fee under a three and a half year deal, pending international clearance.
+She made her debut for the Women's Super League 2 club in a 2–1 loss against Crystal Palace on 8 February 2026.
+Her first start for Bristol came in a 2–0 WSL2 loss against Southampton on 15 February 2026.